stefangao/llfsm/README.md

 The uri of fsm2 is context1:fsm2
 The uri of fsm3 is context1:fsm3

-The name of fsm must be unique in a context.
+The name of fsm must be unique within a context.
 So we can locate every fsm by its uri.